Brookhaven, Mississippi: Geography

 Brookhaven is in central Lincoln County.
-Interstate 55 passes through the west side of the city, with access from Exits 38, 40, and 42.
+I-55 passes through the west side of the city, with access from Exits 38, 40, and 42.
 I-55 leads north 55 mi to Jackson, the state capital, and south 79 mi to Hammond, Louisiana.
-U.S. Route 51 runs parallel to I-55, passing through the west side of Brookhaven closer to the city center.
+US 51 runs parallel to I-55, passing through the west side of Brookhaven closer to the city center.
 US-51 leads north 20 mi to Hazlehurst and south 25 mi to McComb.
-U.S. Route 84 passes through the south side of Brookhaven, leading east 36 mi to Prentiss and west 61 mi to Natchez.
+US 84 passes through the south side of Brookhaven, leading east 36 mi to Prentiss and west 61 mi to Natchez.

 According to the U.S. Census Bureau, the city has a total area of 56.3 km2, of which 56.1 sqkm are land and 0.2 km2, or 0.41%, are water.
 The city expanded in late 2007 to almost triple its previous area, through a vote of annexation, to bring in suburban developments surrounding the older town and equalize taxing and services provided to the new metropolitan area.